 The inside dimensions of this tent are 84 inches long by 52 and 43 inches wide by 43 inches high.
 This gives you 28 square feet of floor spaces not including the awning vestibule.
 The vestibule adds another 9 square feet.

-There is plenty of room to fit 2 standard sized sleeping pads inside and to sit straight up without hitting your head.
+There is plenty of room to fit 2 standard-sized sleeping pads inside and to sit straight up without hitting your head.
 However,if you are trying to fit two large people inside, it may be a tighter than usual squeeze.
-This tent is slightly smaller than other other similar tents.
+This tent is slightly smaller than other similar tents.

 There are a couple of pockets inside of the tent for you to store things, like a cell phone, headlamp, or glasses.
 Basically anything you wouldn’t want to roll onto and squish or you just want to keep out of the way.
-Also, put you turned on headlamp or flashlight inside for hands-free light.
+Also, put your turned-on headlamp or flashlight inside for hands-free light.